-The bathroom consists of an electric flush toilet, a washbasin with mixer tap and a separate shower cubicle with folding doors.
-Below the basin is a storage unit, and above is a mirror with an overhead light for illumination.
-The shower features a chrome mixer tap and shower head, and also a storage rack for bottles etc. A plastic mat prevents damage to the shower tray when not in use.
-Two or three LED lights. individually switched, are fitted in the ceiling, along with an MPK ventilator, with flyscreen. which allows fully adjustable ventilation.
-An additional extractor fan is fitted in the ceiling of the shower and is operated by the light switch.
-There is a blown warm air outlet fitted near the floor
+The bathroom features an electric flush toilet, a washbasin with chrome mixer tap and a swing out shower.
+There is a storage cabinet, with sliding mirrors doors, above the basin and a shelf storage unit to the left.
+A chrome towel ring and toilet roll holder are also fitted.

+The swing out shower features a chrome mixer tap and shower head, and also storage for toiletries.
+A plastic shower mat prevents damage to the shower tray when not in use.
+Twin LED lights are fitted into the roof, along with a five way ventilator with fly screen and blind

+There is also a warm air outlet duct fitted near the floor.